akiva-capital-holdings/pairwyse-dsl/demo/Pairwyse_C2C_workshop.md

 ![]()

-The goal of this workshop is crafting a governance contract with a solidity charter possessing elevated security (ownerless governance contract) and constitutionally-enforced governance votes on upgrade proposals to smart contracts owned by the governance contract
+The goal of this workshop is crafting a governance contract with a solidity charter with heightened security features (e.g. ownerless governance contract) and constitutionally-enforced governance votes on upgrade proposals to smart contracts owned by the governance contract

 ```
 contract DAO is Agreement {